British picture restorers, 1600-1950 - S

 The landscape painter, Joseph Farington, met ‘Smart the picture cleaner’, presumably William Smart (c.1753-1828), in December 1798, concerning the attribution of a picture which Farington had painted (Farington, vol.3 p.1108).
 ‘Smart’ was a frequent buyer at picture sales from 1801, and an occasional seller, notably in 1840 (Getty provenance index).

 William Smart of Tichborne St was buried at St James Piccadilly, age 75, in 1828.
 Edward (d.1850?) and Henry (1796?-1875 or later?), presumably his sons, continued the business.
 In 1837, ‘Smart’s’ at 10 Tichborne St was given by Henry Mogford (qv) as his address in the Society of Artists exhibition catalogue.
+The business was a customer of the composition ornament maker, George Jackson & Sons (qv), 1836-7 (see Jackson’s account book, V&A Archive of Art and Design, AAD/2012/1/2/3; for Jackson, see British picture framemakers on this website).
 In 1847 Edward Smart was listed as a picture dealer at 2 Smith St, King’s Road, Chelsea.
 A sale of the pictures of the late Mr Edward Smart was held by Foster & Son on 17 April 1850.

 It is possible that Henry Smart may have been born in 1796, the son of William and Susanna, and christened in 1797 at St Mary Marylebone.
 Henry Smart was active in Tichborne St by 1825, when described as the owner of a painting, Charles II dancing at a ball at the Hague (La Belle Assemblée, vol.2, 1825, p.90, accessed through Google Book Search), a work which entered the Royal Collection in 1828.
 In censuses, he was listed in 1851 at 10 Tichborne St as a dealer in pictures, age 52, born Westminster, with wife Charlotte but no children, and in 1861 as a widowed dealer in works of art, age 64.